dwarvesf/playbook/engineering/restful.md

 ## Best Practices for HTTP Method response

 - **GET**:
   - Use `200 OK` for successful retrieval of resources.
   - Use `404 Not Found` if the resource isn't available.
 - **POST**:
   - Use `201 Created` for successful resource creation.
   - Use `400 Bad Request` for malformed requests.
 - **PUT**:
   - Use `200 OK` or `204 No Content` for successful updates.
   - Use `404 Not Found` if the resource isn't available.
 - **PATCH**:
   - Use `200 OK` for successful partial updates.
   - Use `404 Not Found` if the resource isn't available.
 - **DELETE**:
   - Use `202 Accepted` if the action is accepted but not yet enacted.
   - Use `204 No Content` for successful deletion.
   - Use `404 Not Found` if the resource isn't available.
 - Batch delete:
   - Use `200 OK` for successful partial delete.
   - Use `400 Bad Request` for malformed requests.
   - Use `404 Not Found` if the resource isn't available.

 ## Response Formats

 When designing your API responses, consistency is key.
 Using standardized response formats makes it easier for clients to understand and process the data.
 Here are the recommended response formats for single and multiple data entries:

-### Single Data Entry Response:
+### Single Data Entry Response

 ```json
 {